FAQs | Frieze Masters

 What is the relationship between Frieze Masters and Frieze London?

 Frieze Masters coincides with and is within walking distance of Frieze London in The Regent’s Park.
 Frieze London is one of the only fairs to focus only on contemporary art whilst Frieze Masters gives a unique view on the relationship between old and new art.
 Frieze Masters shows work made before the year 2000 whereas Frieze London presents work created mainly post-2000.
-Victoria Siddall is the Director of Frieze Masters and Frieze London, with artistic direction from Joanna Stella-Sawicka and Loring Randolph.
+Nathan Clements-Gillespie is the Director for Frieze Masters and Eva Langret is the Director of Frieze London.

 How many people attend the fair and who are they?